How to Kill and Prevent Lawn Moss

 Organic Moss Treatment

-MO Bacter is our favourite lawn moss killer as it ticks so many boxes for us.
-It’s organic, pet safe, won’t stain patios, contains high levels of potassium and includes bacteria which breaks down moss and excess dead thatch in your lawn bed.
+Evergreen is our favourite lawn moss killer as it ticks so many boxes for us.
+It’s organic, pet safe, won’t stain patios, contains high levels of potassium and includes bacteria that breaks down moss and excess dead thatch in your lawn bed.

 We think this is by far the best moss killer and fertiliser for grass lawns.